rbawden/DiaBLa-dataset/README.md

      }
  ```

-Each utterance (ids start at 0) is structured as followed:
+Each utterance in the dialogue (ids start at 0) is structured as followed:

 ```
 id : {